Robust Tool Use via Fission-GRPO: Learning to Recover from Execution Errors: Conclusion

 \section{Conclusion}

 We presented \textsc{Fission-GRPO}, a framework that transforms execution errors into on-policy corrective supervision for multi-turn tool use.
-By intercepting errors, augmenting them with simulated feedback, and resampling recovery attempts, our approach enables smaller models to learn robust self-correction rather than collapsing into repetitive loops.
-On BFCL v4 Multi-Turn, Qwen3-8B achieves a 5.7\% gain in error recovery and 4\% overall accuracy improvement, outperforming specialized tool agents.
-The fission paradigm may generalize to other iterative refinement domains such as code debugging and mathematical reasoning.
+By intercepting failures, augmenting them with simulated feedback, and resampling recovery attempts, our approach enables smaller models to learn robust self-correction rather than collapsing into repetitive loops.
+On BFCL v4 Multi-Turn, \textsc{Fission-GRPO} improves Qwen3-8B by 5.7\% in error recovery and 4.0\% in overall accuracy, while also showing consistent gains on TAU-Bench and TAU2-Bench.
+More broadly, the fission paradigm may extend to other iterative refinement domains such as code debugging and mathematical reasoning.